sailfish009/openstructure/modules/seq/base/doc/seq.rst

-:mod:`seq` -- Sequences and Alignments
+:mod:`~ost.seq` -- Sequences and Alignments
 ================================================================================

-.. module:: seq
+.. module:: ost.seq
    :synopsis: Contains classes and functions to deal with sequences and
               alignments